 What did it produce… The greatest economy in the world.

 Frenchman Alexis de Tocqueville wrote about the power of a government seeking to control the individual.
 ‘Tocqueville’s words are alarming as we see what Education Reformers have done to education in America over the last 50+ yrs.

 “It does not break wills; it softens them, bends them, and directs them; rarely does it force one to act, but it constantly opposes itself to one acting on one’s own, it does not destroy, it prevents things from being born; it does not tyrannize, it gets in the way: it curtails, it enervates, it extinguishes, it stupefies, and finally it reduces each nation to nothing more than a herd of timid and industrious animals, of which the government is the shepherd.”

 I wish we would have listened to Paul Harvey in 1965.
 Click on the youtube link below.

 Hindsight is 20-20.
 The first carrot of federal control of education was in 1965 when the 35 page Elementary and Secondary Education Act (ESEA) was passed.
 It was re-authorized in 2001 and named No Child Left Behind (NCLB) and forced education to integrate with mental ‘health’.
-It was championed by my TX Republican Congressman Michael Burgess, and again re-authorized in 2016, was 1061 pages long, and named the Every Student Succeeds Act (ESSA).
+It was championed by my TX Republican Congressman Michael Burgess, and again re-authorized in 2015, and named the Every Student Succeeds Act (ESSA).
 It codified into law behavioral modification and psychological profiling and tracking of students via, money following the child in the name of “school choice”.
 YES, the devil deceives.